NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Stage 3:** The metadata constructs are inserted into the field construct with cross-references to other, related metadata constructs if required.
-For example, an auxiliary coordinate construct is related to an ordered list of the domain axis constructs which correspond to its data array dimensions.
+For example, an auxiliary coordinate construct is related to an ordered list of the :term:`domain axis constructs` which correspond to its data array dimensions.

 There are two equivalent approaches to **stages 1** and **2**.